-Therefore proposals are focused on pollution control.
-Land use planning, flood control and development measures, accessibility, tourism, and lastly spatial interventions.
-Now will see each of these interventions in more detail ahead.
+Therefore proposals are focused on pollution control, land use planning, flood control and development measures, accessibility, tourism, and lastly spatial interventions.
+Following sub-sections detail out each of these interventions.

 5.2.
-Pollution Control and Bioremediation Measures
+Pollution Control and Rejuvenation Measures

 The first important step towards river rejuvenation is pollution control.
-For this Insitu bio remediation- horizontal filtration system -Green Bridge system (developed by SERI Pune) of 40MLD is proposed for treatment of sewage.
-The map shows the locations for setting up of the 3 Green Bridges on river.
+For this In-situ bio remediation-horizontal filtration system -Green Bridge system (developed by SERI Pune) of 40MLD is proposed for treatment of sewage.
+The map (Figure 19) shows the locations for setting up of the 3 Green Bridges on river.
 The advantage of applying this system is that, it is cost effective as compared to the conventional methods of using STPs and, involves one time investment and requires no skill labour.